How to receive speedy Medical

 Cord Blood Transplant and Mismatched Allogeneic Stem Cell Transplant have been performed successfully in India, a feat that is remarkable and significant, considering the fact that the treatment costs one-tenth of what it does in the west.
 Special surgeons are available for individual organs.
 Plastic surgeons of repute provide treatment for head and neck cancer, breast cancer and other malignancies.
 Facilities offered include tele-therapy which includes simulation work stations to ensure high precision and safety during treatment at the 18 MV linear accelerator or telecobalt machines, brachy therapy and 3-D planning systems.
 In orthopedics, the Ilizarov technique is practiced for the treatment of limb deformities, limb shortening and disfiguration.

-TYPES of Bone Marrow Transplantation;
+TYPES of Bone Marrow Transplants;

 Autologous and Allogeneic Transplants